Mercerenies/latitude/docs/spec/ii_standard_library/stream.md

 as a signaling character (`!`) if the slot has protection.

 It is possible for objects to override this behavior.
-If an object has a `dumpHandler` slot defined on it, then that slot should contain a dictionary.
+If an object has a slot with the generated name `Stream dumpHandler` defined on it, then that slot should contain a dictionary.
 For each slot on the object whose name is a valid key in the `dumpHandler` dictionary, the value in the dictionary will be called instead of printing the standard line.
 The call will be made (via the `call` method) with the stream object `self` as the only argument.

 ## Static Methods